feiran-l/fast_matching_python/Readme.md

 This repo is a python wrapper of the fast marching algorithm for computing geodesics on a triangular mesh.
 The code is modified from [gproshan](https://github.com/larc/gproshan).

+### Note
+Fast marching is an approximate algorithm, for exact geodesics, see [gdist](https://github.com/the-virtual-brain/tvb-gdist).

 ### Dependencies
 1. Eigen3
 2. OpenMP